facebook pixel Skip to Main Content

 Getting hands-on research experience while you are an undergraduate can give you a chance to learn about an area of biology in more depth than is possible in the standard classroom experience.
 It can help you make decisions about your future career and make you a more competitive candidate for graduate schools, jobs, or professional schools.

 There are many opportunities for undergraduates to get involved in research on this campus.
 To explore research opportunities, it is a good idea to review the areas of research expertise of the faculty.
 A brief description of research expertise is available on the department home page.
 Discussing possible research advisors with your academic advisor is a good way to explore research possibilities.
 Once you have identified a research area in which you are interested, make an appointment to talk with the faculty member who is conducting that type of research.
 Feel free to explain that you wish to participate in an undergraduate research experience.
-In most cases, student earn academic credit for participating in undergraduate research.
+In most cases, students earn academic credit for participating in undergraduate research.
 Students are strongly encouraged to write an undergraduate thesis.
 In some cases, the research effort may result in a summer job or a part-time job during the year in a research laboratory.

 Other Tips

-- Make sure that you show up for as many biology-related talks as possible.
+• Make sure that you show up for as many biology-related talks as possible.
 Although only some of these may fall into your research interests, your attendance will demonstrate that you are interested in all aspects of research and that you are likely to bring expertise and breadth into the laboratory.
-Faculty really do have subconscious memories of who shows up for these talks, so make sure you come if you can.
+Faculty do have subconscious memories of who shows up for these talks, so make sure you come if you can.
 The majority of these events feature cookies and punch.

-- Don't put off research until your senior year.
-Faculty are overjoyed when students spend several years in their laboratories, and you, in turn, will benefit from having a mentor that is especially committed to making your research experience a productive one.
+• Don't put off research until your senior year.
+Faculty are overjoyed when students spend several years in their laboratories, and you, in turn, will benefit from having a mentor who is especially committed to making your research experience a productive one.
 Your mentor will be in a position to write you a great letter of recommendation if you are interested in graduate school, medical school or other profession that values research experience.

 There are very few experiences more valuable to students than participation in undergraduate research.
 Students are strongly encouraged to get involved.